Passport: Improving Automated Formal Verification Using Identifiers: Encodings

 The proof of \lstinline{not_in_cons} goes through by just two tactics: \lstinline{simpl} and \lstinline{intuition}.
 The \lstinline{simpl} tactic simplifies the initial goal (no assumptions, with the theorem type as the sole proof obligation) to make it easier to reason about, producing this proof state:

 In this case, the \lstinline{simpl} tactic has unfolded the \lstinline{In x (a::l)} on the left side of the identifier into \lstinline{(a = x $\lor$ In x l)}.

 But the resulting goal is still a bit complex because it chains together a number of logical connectives: if and only if ($\leftrightarrow$), negation (\lstinline{~}), inequality (\lstinline{<>}), conjunction ($\land$), and disjunction ($\lor$).
-So the \lstinline{intuition} tactic breaks down logical connectives into simpler subgoals, and tries to dispatch each subgoal automatically.
-It succeeds.
+So the \lstinline{intuition} tactic breaks down logical connectives into simpler subgoals, and dispatches each subgoal automatically.

 Taking a step back, it is natural to wonder how the proof engineer could have known to use the \lstinline{intuition} tactic to dispatch the remaining goals.
 Intuitively, it made sense to use \lstinline{intuition} here because the goal consisted of simple statements linked by logical connectives, which \lstinline{intuition} excels at.
-It turns out that this intuition is explicit in the paths of the identifiers in the theorem statement---so we can pass it on to \toolname by encoding paths.
+It turns out that the fact that these operators are logical connectives is explicit in the paths of the identifiers in the goal---they all reside in the \lstinline{Coq.Init.Logic} module---so we can pass it on to \toolname by encoding paths.

-We can see this by expanding the paths of the identifiers in the theorem statement of \lstinline{not_in_cons}.
+We can see this by expanding the paths of the identifiers in the theorem statement of \lstinline{not_in_cons} (Figure~\ref{fig:notincons}).
 All of the operators in \lstinline{not_in_cons} are syntactic sugar for identifiers, which themselves refer to types defined inductively in Coq.
 For example, conjunction ($\land$) refers to the inductive type \lstinline{and} in the path \lstinline{Coq.Init.Logic}.
 Internally, Coq stores the elaborated theorem with all of these identifiers (like \lstinline{and}) and their fully-qualified paths (like \lstinline{Coq.Init.Logic}) explicit.
-Inspecting the elaborated version of \lstinline{not_in_cons} (Figure \ref{fig:notincons}) shows that the fact that these are logical connectives requires no semantic understanding to deduce---it is explicit in the grouping of identifiers in the \lstinline{Logic} module.
+Inspecting the elaborated version of \lstinline{not_in_cons} shows that the fact that these are logical connectives requires no semantic understanding to deduce---it is explicit in the grouping of identifiers in the \lstinline{Logic} module.

 We determined that a simple way to pass this intuition on to \toolname was to encode each of the file and module names inside of fully-qualified paths, taking advantage of the organization of large proof developments to infer tactics used to dispatch related goals.